silversquirl/nettools/README.md

 ## Usage

-To connect to a network socket: `netcat addr`
+To connect to a network socket: `netcat addr:port`

 To listen on a port: `netcat -l :port`